Note: This post contains affiliate links. As always, we only link to products we’ve used and that we think add value to our readers.

 We ended the day with dinner at PF McCarthy’s, a cozy Irish pub in Kenmare, and also the only restaurant open in February.

-We stayed just outside Kenmare at the LissycLearing Thatched Cottage.
+At Rick Steves’ advice, we chose to use charming Kenmare as our base rather than more popular (but less charming) Killarney.
+We stayed at the LissycLearing Thatched Cottage.
 It was the most picturesque B&B of our trip, but also cold enough to preserve meat.
 We were the only guests at the time, and I don’t think the owners turned the heat on.
 Luckily the bed had an electric blanket!

 Day 5 – The Ring of Kerry